spotify/confidence-sdk-swift/README.md

 await OpenFeatureAPI.shared.setProvider(provider: provider, initialContext:)
 ```

-The `client secret` for your application is obtained in the Confidence portal.
+The `client secret` for your application is obtained in the Confidence portal [link](https://confidence.spotify.com/platform/flags/resolve-flags#creating-a-flag-client).
-The evaluation context is the way for the client to specify contextual data that Confidence use to evaluate rules defined on the flag.
+The evaluation context is the way for the client to specify contextual data that Confidence uses to evaluate rules defined on the flag.

-The `setProvider()` function is asynchronous as it involves the network request to the Confidence backend to fetch the flag evaluation for all the flags configured for your application.
+The `setProvider()` function is asynchronous as it involves the network request to the Confidence backend to fetch all the flags configured for your application.

-Note: it's advised not to read flag values while `setProvider` is running: reads might return the default value with reason `STALE` during such operations.
+Note: it is advised to _not_ read flag values while `setProvider` is running: reads might return the default value with reason `STALE` during such operations.

 It's possible to update the evaluation context within an application's session via the following API:
 ```swift